MindLabZHAW/tactileGestureDetection/README.md

 > Parameter settings: Joint Number = 7, Feature Number = 4, Detect Window Size = 28, Sliding Window Size = 16

-Based on those inputs we evaluate the performances of the following network structures(including but not limited to those in this repository):
+Based on those inputs, we evaluate the performances of the following network structures(including but not limited to those in this repository):

 | Model Name | Input         | Layer Num. | Key Hyperparameters                                                                 |
 |------------|---------------|------------|--------------------------------------------------------------------------------------|